 International Students are strongly urged to have a local sponsor in the IVCC district at the time of application.
-Admission requests should be made directly to the Admissions Office.
+Admission requests should be made directly to the Admissions, Records, and Transfer Services Office.
 Specific requirements will be mailed.
 International student packets and forms are available at www.ivcc.edu/admissions.
 All forms, requirements, and information must be completed before the Form I-20 is issued.

 High School Student Enrollment: It is the policy of the Board of Trustees of Illinois Valley Community College that current high school students, ages 16 and older, will be permitted to attend IVCC.
 Such students wishing to take college courses during the regular high school day must submit written authorization from their designated high school official detailing the number of courses and/or semester hours and the particular courses for which the student wishes to enroll.
 Additionally, such students must take and pass any necessary placement exams.
 Transfer-related questions can be discussed with an IVCC counselor.

-Students under the age of 16 who wish to enroll in any courses must petition the interim Associate Vice President for Student Services.
-Information, including the appropriate forms, can be obtained by calling (815) 224-0361 or contacting Linda Hawkins in Student Services, Room CTC 202A.
+Students under the age of 16 who wish to enroll in any courses must petition the Vice President for Student Services.
+Information, including the appropriate forms, can be obtained by calling (815) 224-0361 or contacting Crystal Credi in Student Services, Room CTC 202A.

 Students who are at least 16 years of age who no longer attend high school and do not have verification of a severed relationship with their high school must wait until their high school class graduates to enroll at IVCC.

 Home schooled students: Students who have been home schooled must provide transcripts and/or GED scores (if available).
-Students not having either of these documents must contact the Office of Admissions and Records.
+Students not having either of these documents must contact the Office of Admissions, Records Transfer Services.